Short Makalu Base Camp Trek

 Accommodation facility during the Short Makalu Base Camp Trek

 Accommodation on the Short Makalu Base Camp trek is simple, cozy, and practical, just right for a remote mountain journey.
 You will stay in local teahouses and small lodges, run by friendly mountain families who welcome trekkers with warm hospitality.
+This type of tea house accommodation in Nepal is common on remote trekking routes and gives travelers a chance to experience local mountain living.

 Rooms are mostly twin sharing, with basic beds, blankets, and pillows.
 In lower villages, you may find attached bathrooms, while higher up the trail, shared bathrooms are more common.
 Don't expect luxury, but you will always have a clean place to rest after a long walk.
+The mountain lodge stay in the Makalu region is focused on simplicity and basic comfort rather than modern facilities.

-The Short Makalu Base Camp difficulty
+Short Makalu Base Camp Trek Difficulty

 Travel insurance for short Makalu Base Camp Trek